tayruxin/tp/docs/UserGuide.md

 _Master Your Internship Journey: Every Deadline, Every Detail._

-LinkMeIn is a **desktop application** built for NUS School Of Computing's (NUS) Computer Science students to track their internship applications.
+LinkMeIn is a **desktop application** built for NUS School Of Computing's Computer Science students to track their internship applications.